-The Trust encourages prospective Governors from all parts of society and will provide support to anyone in need to carry out their role.
+The Trust welcomes nominations from persons of any age (16 or over), race, colour, religious belief, ethnic or national origin, sexual orientation, gender, disability or marital status and will provide support to anyone in need to carry out their role.
 This support will be provided by the Foundation Trust Office.